 Finding suitable, safe storage in your motorhome

-While you will find that your motorhome has ample, and more often than not, lockable storage, our motorhome insurance team often find that these units are not as safe as you may first think.
+While you will find that your motorhome has ample, and more often than not, lockable storage, these units are not as safe as you may first think.
 Additionally, the locks may be less than adequate should someone wish to pick or break them.
 It is therefore important not to assume that lockable storage will be enough to deter thieves on its own.

 Security in your motorhome when you’re out and about

 Clearly when you’re holidaying in your motorhome you will want to get out and explore, so security in, and for, your motorhome while you’re out and about is essential.